waittim/draw-YOLO-box/README.md

 # Draw YOLO boxes
 [\[中文\]](https://github.com/waittim/draw_yolo_box/edit/main/README_cn.md)

 Draw bounding boxes on original images based on yolo format annotation.
-Help checking correctness of boxes and extract the images with wrong boxes.
+It can help you checking the correctness of annotation and extract the images with wrong boxes.
+You can use [makesense.ai](https://www.makesense.ai/) to re-annotate them.

 ## Usage